-- Includes Orienting the Teacher Candidate to the assigned school. - Where will the Teacher Candidate's desk or workspace be? - Coach daily as appropriate. - Good to find time at least twice a week or more often to give regular constructive feedback.
-Suggest it may be easier to sit down every couple of weeks and make marks in different colors on the Rubric, then it should be easier to see progress and to discuss it.
+Cooperating Teacher - Mentor, includes Orienting the Teacher Candidate to the Assigned School.
+Where will the Teacher Candidate's desk or workspace be?
+Good to find time at least twice a week or more often to give regular constructive feedback.
+Suggest it may be easier to sit down every couple of weeks and make marks in different colors on the Rubric, then it is easier to see progress and to discuss it.
+Using the Assessment Rubric as the basis, write an evaluative letter at the quarter's end.